Earthday, Rainyday 16, CY 594

 You could hear and feel the tension in the room.

 The Judge then called for the defendant to enter the courtroom.
 All eyes turned to face the dark doorway in the room’s eastern wall.
 The dim torchlight beyond revealed a set of narrow basalt steps that led down, connecting to each of the prison levels far below us.
-The torchlight flickered for a bit and then grew lighter as a full patrol of city guard appeared followed closely by a small, middle-aged halfling dressed in red robes and holding what appeared to be a rod in either of his diminutive hands.
+The torchlight flickered for a bit and then grew lighter as a full patrol of city guard appeared followed closely by a small, guy that I think might have been a man with really messy hair.
+He was dressed in red robes and holding what appeared to be a rod in either of his diminutive hands.

 We recognized him as the rather boisterous Cannon Mipswitch of the School of Evocation at the Bluecrater Academy.
 A large, translucent golden sphere of glowing energy appeared right behind the cannon and the courtroom let out a gasp as everyone recognized the figure of Triel walking slowly within the bubble.